 All E&T Program participants will be placed in this component.
 This component will include a job skills assessment, including an assessment of functional educational level and employability.
 In addition, this component may include help with resume development, job leads, and interview coaching.
 Participants may be provided employment counseling, motivational techniques, and effective job search method and instructions in a group setting or through an employment counselor or case manager who works with the participant individually.
 Type of Component This is a non-work component.
 Geographic Areas Covered and Variations Among Local Areas This component is expected to be a part of the SNAP E&T Program for the FFY 2018.
-Estimated Allowable Reimbursements (estimated average per participant) \$45,280 ÷ 243 = \$186 (estimated average per participant) Targeted Population Participants that need help with basic job skills and/or job-seeking skills may be assigned to this component.
+Estimated Allowable Reimbursements (estimated average per participant) \$45,280 \div 243 = \$186 (estimated average per participant) Targeted Population Participants that need help with basic job skills and/or job-seeking skills may be assigned to this component.
 Level of Participant Effort or Number of Hours of Participation in the Component and Duration All E&T participants will receive job search training, for less than half of the 20 hour average per week, per month requirement to meet a job search component.
 This component is taken in conjunction with another job search component.
 Organizational Responsibilities The Arkansas Department of Human Services, Division of County Operations, will contract with participating contractors to administer and verify the assisted job search component of the SNAP E&T Program.
-Cost of the Component per Placement \$39.Total Cost of the Component $$98,377 \div 2516 = 39 per participant GED & Remedial Education component.
+Cost of the Component per Placement \$39.
+Total Cost of the Component \$98,377 ÷ 2516 = \$39 per participant GED & Remedial Education

+Participants in this Educational Activities sub-component will receive assistance completing a GED program to increase their qualifications for employment.
+Type of Component This is a non-work component.
 Geographic Areas Covered and Variations Among Local Areas This component is expected to be a part of the SNAP E&T Program for the FFY 2016.
 Number of ABAWDS expected to begin the Component is 557.
 The cost for 557 projected participants is \$44 per client Number of non-ABAWD participants expected to begin the component 12 Number of Participants Expected to Receive a Reimbursement 68 Estimated Allowable Reimbursements \$10,960 ÷ 68 = \$161 (average estimate per participant) Targeted Population Participants assigned to this component are in need of a high school degree or equivalency to become job ready.
 Level of Participant Effort or Number of Hours of Participation in the Component and Duration Participants will be asked to attend classes and to comply with the educational requirements and activities as defined in the E&T contract.
 Organizational Responsibilities The Arkansas Department of Human Services, Division of County Operations, will contract with participating contractors to administer and verify the GED component of the SNAP E&T Program Cost of the Component per Placement \$24,407 ÷ 557 = \$44 per participant.